 Furthermore, it also has an LED indicator that allows you to know if there are problems with the device’s connectivity and transmission.

 For some reason, however, the Oomi Range Extender is much more expensive.
-It sells for $44.54 on the company’s website.
 This might be because the Oomi Range Extender is particularly ideal for houses that have multiple floors.
 With the Oomi Range Extender, you can now bring Z-Wave signals to the basement, to the garage, and even to rooms with very thick walls.

 Or it could be because of the embedded near field communication module on the device.
 If you have the Oomi Touch Panel, the NFC allows you to skip the pairing process and just bring the Range Extender to the Oomi Touch panel.